 Sometimes, the issues are not related to the functionality of the system but are a result of how marketers are using the system.
 So, to properly optimize, marketing operations specialists need to educate marketers on how to use different software.

-It is noteworthy that marketing operations specialists diagnose issues, but they are not always responsible for fixing them.
+Marketing operations specialists diagnose issues, but they are not always responsible for fixing them.
 For instance, when analyzing the sales funnel, marketing operations might realize the MQL-to-SQL conversion rate is lower than it was previously.
 In troubleshooting the issue, they could notice a number of things that are positively or negatively affecting the conversion rate.

 Most marketing operations systems are built to qualify contacts so they can be handed off to the sales team.
 Here at New Breed, we heavily invest in this marketing-to-sales handoff.
 The more unified marketing and sales are in your business, the smoother the transition of contacts down the sales funnel will be.
 For a better-optimized business, marketing and sales should be connected.
-Marketing operations bridges that gap.
+Marketing operations bridge that gap.

-Guido is a Demand Generation Marketer for New Breed.
+Guido is Head of Product and Growth Strategy for New Breed.
 He specializes in running in-depth demand generation programs internally while assisting account managers in running them for our clients.